Free Auto Transport Quotes

 Can I leave stuff in the car?

-Officially, no. However, most drivers allow up to 100 lbs of personal items in the trunk if they are secured.
-These items are not insured.
+Officially no, but most drivers allow up to 100 lbs of personal items in the trunk if secured.
+These items are not insured by the carrier.

 Does the car have to run?

-No, but you must tell us beforehand.
-Shipping an "inoperable" car requires a truck with a winch and costs about $150 more.
+No, but you must disclose this at booking.
+Shipping an inoperable vehicle requires a truck with a winch and typically costs $150–$300 more.

 Standard shipping provides a pickup window.
-If you need a specific guaranteed date (e.g., for a flight), you must request "Expedited Shipping," which costs a premium.
+If you need a specific date for a flight or closing, request “Expedited Shipping,” which costs a premium.